moniqueardizzi/bda102assignment4/README.md

 1. 01 Mining folder
 - Please see miningNotes.txt which outlines the hashtags and methods used to pull our data
+- mining.py contains the script used to pull the data
 - tweets_2.csv was the final tweet set pulled for the project which was reformatted in Excel and began to have sentiment labelling done, and the dataset was stored as tweets_2_with_sentiment.csv

 2. 02 Clean folder